ad-713/ESILV-Smart-Assistant/README.md

 2.  **Install Dependencies**
     ```bash
     pip install -r requirements.txt
+    playwright install
     ```

 3.  **Setup Ollama**
-    Make sure Ollama is running and pull the `llama3.1:8b` model (for chat) and `qwen3-embedding:0.6b` (for embeddings):
+    Make sure Ollama is running and pull the required model for the chat:
     ```bash
     ollama serve
     ollama pull llama3.1:8b
-    ollama pull qwen3-embedding:0.6b
     ```

+4.  **Embeddings Model**
+    The RAG system uses `nomic-ai/nomic-embed-text-v1` from HuggingFace for generating embeddings.
+This model is automatically downloaded on the first run.

-4.  **Run the Application**
+5.  **Run the Application**
     ```bash
     streamlit run src/app.py
     ```

 ## Usage

-1.  **Upload Documents**: Use the sidebar to upload PDF documents (e.g., "ESILV Brochure.pdf").
-Click "Process Documents" to build the knowledge base.
+The application is divided into two main tabs:

+### User Tab
-2.  **Chat**: Ask questions in the main chat window.
+-   **Chat**: Ask questions in the chat window about ESILV programs, admissions, or campus life.
-    *   *Example*: "What are the majors available at ESILV?"
-    *   *Example*: "How do I apply for the engineering program?"
-3.  **Enrollment**: If you express interest (e.g., "I want to apply"), the bot may ask for your details.
+-   **Enrollment**: If you express interest, the assistant will capture your details to save as a lead.

+### Admin Tab
+-   **Document Upload**: Upload PDF brochures or catalogs to the RAG knowledge base.
+-   **Web Crawler**: Enter an ESILV URL to crawl and index web content.
+Includes a relevance filter to ensure high-quality data.
+-   **Lead Management**: View, download (as CSV), or clear captured student leads.
+-   **Maintenance**: Clear the knowledge base to reset the RAG system.

 ## Project Structure

--   `src/app.py`: Main Streamlit application.
+-   [`src/app.py`](src/app.py): Main Streamlit application with tabbed UI.
--   `src/agents.py`: CrewAI agent definitions and orchestration.
+-   [`src/agents.py`](src/agents.py): CrewAI agent definitions and enrollment orchestration logic.
--   `src/rag.py`: Logic for loading PDFs, chunking, and ChromaDB operations.
+-   [`src/rag.py`](src/rag.py): Logic for document processing and ChromaDB vector store operations.
+-   [`src/crawler.py`](src/crawler.py): Web crawling implementation using `Crawl4AI`.
+-   [`src/leads_manager.py`](src/leads_manager.py): Lead storage and retrieval logic.
--   `data/`: Stores raw files and the ChromaDB vector store.
+-   `data/`: Stores raw files, the ChromaDB vector store, and captured leads (`leads.json`).